Importing commercial plants and plant products

 There are 2 types of plant health certification, Plant Health Certificates (PHC) and Plant Health Assurance Certificates (PHAC).
 In some cases a Declaration of Source document can be used in lieu of a PHC or PHAC.
 The Declaration of Source document allows the business to confirm that produce did not originate in high-risk areas.

 A confirmed detection of Citrus Canker in Darwin has prompted PIRSA to implement quarantine movement controls for host materials, including:

 - associated planting media

 - machinery and equipment

 from the Northern Territory into South Australia in order to protect South Australian citrus growers.
 The detections have not occurred in growing areas, or on the commercial varieties of citrus grown in orchards.
 PIRSA remains in close liaison with the Northern Territory Department of Primary Industries and Resources on activities being undertaken to minimise any potential risk of disease spread.
-For further information see condition 29 of the Plant Quarantine Standard (PQS) ().
+Go to the Citrus Canker webpage for more information

 In 2017 Tomato Potato Psyllid (TPP) was detected in Western Australia.
 As a result South Australia has import controls in place on plant material, fruit and vegetables and associated planting media, machinery and equipment coming into the state from Western Australia.
 Go to the Tomato Potato Psyllid page for more information.